-As an Idea Guru we’ll help you learn strategies to align experimentation goals with business goals, use metrics to help drive future experimentation ideas, define problem statements, and craft effective data-drive hypotheses.
+As an idea contributor, who we call Idea Gurus, we’ll help you learn strategies to align experimentation goals with business goals, use metrics to help drive future experimentation ideas, define problem statements, and craft effective data-driven hypotheses.

 Concepts addressed in this certification:

 - Foundations of experimentation cycle and program structure

 - Primary, secondary, and monitoring metrics

 - Using direct and indirect data to develop experiment ideas

 - Crafting hypotheses using the Problem > Solution > Result framework

 - Best practices for managing hypotheses